ManpreetNanreh/Blob-Detector/README.md

 # Blob-Detector
-A Java application which generated a Grid of pixels at radom.
+A Java application which generates a Grid at random and detects the number of blobs in it.
+The Grid is composed of black and white pixels where black pixels are indicated by the letter X and the white pixels are indicated by a dot.
+This allows to mimic a problem from image processing where the goal is to label connected components of pixels also known as blobs.
+The blob detection is done recursively where the current X and its neighbours are marked until the entire blob is detected.